fermyon/developer/content/cloud/cli-reference.md

 ##### Redis Request Handler

-Below, in addition to the default `OPTIONS` above, please see the available trigger options for the Redis request handler.
+Below, please see the available trigger options for the Redis request handler.

 <!-- @selectiveCpy -->